Bush House: Headquarters of the BBC World Service

 The BBC European Service moved into the South-East Wing of Bush House after bombs damaged Broadcasting House on 8 December 1940 during The Blitz.
 The move was completed in 1941 and the BBC Overseas Service followed in 1958.
 The BBC World Service occupied four wings of the building.

 In 1944 Bush House suffered external damage from a V-1 flying bomb.

-The North-West Wing was formerly occupied by BBC Online until they relocated to the BBC Media Village in 2005, with some studio and office space being retained until 2008.
+The North-West Wing was formerly occupied by BBC Online until it relocated to the BBC Media Village in 2005, with some studio and office space being retained until 2008.
 The BBC also moved its World Service to Broadcasting House.
 The final broadcast from Bush was on 12 July 2012.
 Bulletins now come from Broadcasting House.

 BBC GLR 94.9fm - the Local BBC Radio station for London, moved to Bush House for 24 months in 1999, whilst its Marylebone High Street base was modernised.
 GLR used two continuity suites for their programmes: the 'new' Cons 4 and 6.
 These were 'spare' continuities, but a reduction in the number of networks meant they were rarely used until GLR moved in.
 Broadcaster Bob Mills humorously complained about having to work in a building called 'BVSH' House.
+GLRs production office, Newsroom and News Booth were located in Bush House North West Wing - this meant an up to 10 minute walk from the office to the studio.
+News bulletins were read from the newsbooth in North West Wing, a video feed between the Newsbooth and the main studios in centre block (Continuities 4 and 6) showed when the News reader was in their seat and ready to go.
+All area were linked by talkback/push-to-talk intercoms.

 The BBC's lease expired at the end of 2012.